emperk/web-module-project-client-auth/README.md

 * In your FriendsList component, rendered with `<ProtectedRoute />`, you will create a list of your friends that you get from the API. -->

-* [] Create a form that collects data for a new friend
-* [] Make a POST request to add a friend to the database

 **Adding New Friends**